-***June and July Meetings will be at a different location.
+***Meetings will now be at our new location.
 Bartlett Chapel United Methodist Church, 4396 E. Main Street, Avon, IN 46123 in the sanctuary.
 Please enter at the East End of the church under the covered entry.
-Same meeting time 7 p.m.**
+Same meeting time – 7 p.m.**

 June 2019 – Dave Broughton of Nomad Yarns

 Fiber fanatics we have the meeting for you!
 Join our fun group of quilters to share our projects, and hear our speaker, Dave Broughton, fiber dying expert.
 Dave’s background is in chemistry and archaeological science which if left behind nearly a decade ago to cross the Atlantic and run Nomad Yarns with his now wife Erica.
 Since 2010 Nomad Yarns has provided yarns and fibers to Hendricks County and the West Side of Indy, in Spring of this year the brick and mortar store turned into a mobile one due to downtown redevelopment in Plainfield.

 Dave has taught dyeing at the store and at fiber festivals and events around the state as well as producing his own range of hand dyed yarns for the store as well as some dyed fabric accessories.

 Dave will present a short guide to dyeing fabrics and yarns at home with equipment that is easy to acquire at any box store.
 We’ll review types of dyes for different fibers, the basics of their chemistry and how to achieve a wide range of different dye effects with simple methods.
 We’ll cover acid dyes, fiber reactive dyes and solar dyes as well as 2-3 photo/video guides for different techniques Dave uses in his studio.

 The yarn truck will be in attendance stocked with Dave’s work, our other products and most importantly dyes and prepared fabrics for sale.